abhinav-nath/all-about-aws/notes/ec2.md

     - They often reflect poor architectural decisions
     - Instead, use a random public IP and register a **DNS** name to it
     - Or, use a **Load Balancer** and don't use a public IP

+## EC2 Placement Groups

+Sometimes you want control over the EC2 instance placement strategy, that strategy can be defined using **Placement Groups**.

+We don't get direct interaction with the hardware of AWS but we let AWS know how we want our EC2 instances to be placed compared to one another.

+These are the various strategies for a placement group:

+- **Cluster** - clusters instances into a low-latency (but high-risk) group in a single AZ **Pros:** Great netword (10 Gbps bandwidth between instances) **Cons:** If the rack fails, all instances fail at the same time

+- **Spread** - spreads instances across different hardware (max 7 instances per group per AZ) - for critical applications

+- **Partition** - spreads instances across many different partitions (which rely on different sets of racks) within an AZ.
+  Scales to 100s of EC2 instances per group (Hadoop, Cassandra, Kafka)